 The sound in the middle of the IPA chart - the upside-down e - is called schwa (that was one of the inspirations for the name Shwa).
+We write it eh.
 It's pronounced with your mouth completely relaxed, and often represents any lazy sound more than a specific mid back spread vowel.

 The ih vowel does occur in English, but only in unstressed syllables.
 For instance, we use it for the vowel in the last syllable of bottle or button.
 Compare roses, which has the ih vowel, with Rosa's, which has a schwa.
 To pronounce ih, say the vowel of book or put, but with your lips spread.

 The ih letter is also used for vowels that have been reduced almost to zero.
 In Chinese, it's used for the apical sounds in si and shi (which used to be written sz and shr in the Yale romanization).
 In Japanese, it's used for voiceless i u.
 Czech, Slovak, Serbian, Croatian, Bosnian and Sanskrit have syllables "without vowels", in which l or r plays the role of vowel.
 Shwa spells them using the ih letter, followed by the consonant.
 The long versions of these, as in Slovak and Sanskrit, use a Long mark (which you'll meet below).

 Here are the fourteen Shwa vowels, with some examples, from English and from languages without long vowels :